 Violations will not be removed without sufficient evidence (in the form of a replay file).
 In addition, the following violations cannot be reversed:

-- Level 1 Violations as these are system generated (unless evidence provided can show the root cause)
+- Level 1 Violations as these are system generated (unless evidence provided can show the root cause is technical)

 - Violations occurring while you are away from your device

 - Violations that are related to network/device issues

 Appealing a Level 2 or Level 3 Violation

 We recommend that you only appeal Level 3 Violations as these prevent access to the Expert Server, whereas Level 2 Violations allow you to start a new flight (provided you have not exceeded the total number of Violations allowed).